 These dates reflect when you'd like this particular flight to run.
 The Contract Start & End Dates will auto-fill respectively - but actual dates can be adjusted to extend or end flights at any time.

-Next, select the Series (aka Podcast) you want the flight to run on.
+Step 3 - Select the Series (aka Podcast) you want the flight to run on.

-Add all of the Zone(s) from the particular section (pre, mid, post) that you would like this flight to run in.
+Step 4 - Add all of the Zone(s) from the particular section (pre, mid, post) that you would like this flight to run in.

 The file should be an mp3 and should match the specs of the episode audio uploaded to Publish.
 You can add New (directly upload a new ad) or Existing (pulling an ad from the creative library) or Silent.